jina-ai/jina/docs/fundamentals/client/client.md

 ---
 from jina import Client

-c = Client(...)
+c = Client(...)  # must match the Flow setup c.post('/')
-c.post('/')
 ```

 ````

-The implicit style is easier in debugging and local development, as you don't need to specify the host and port of the Flow.
+The implicit style is easier in debugging and local development, as you don't need to specify the host, port and protocol of the Flow.
 However, it makes very strong assumptions on (1) one Flow only corresponds to one client (2) the Flow is running on the same machine as the Client.
 For those reasons, explicit style is recommended for production use.

 ```{hint}
 If you want to connect to your Flow from a programming language other than Python, please follow the third party